meghapsimatrix/wildmeta/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:

-* Possibly misspelled words in DESCRIPTION:
-  Beretvas (14:200)
-  Joshi (14:176)
-  Pustejovsky (14:183)

-  All of the identified words are spelled correctly.